RMerl/asuswrt-merlin/README-merlin.txt

    - NEW: Merged with Asus GPL 376_3626.
 This new code includes a lot of changes related to USB modem support.
+  - NEW: Added IPv6 support to DNSFilter (currently only Yandex has IPv6 servers).
+Note that unlike IPv4 filtering, we cannot automatically NAT queries to the desire server, so the current implementation works like Asus's YandexDNS service, where IPv6 servers are simply returned to DHCPv6/RA client queries, and ip6tables ensures that you cannot override them, by rejecting connection to other DNS servers.
   - CHANGED: Removed SSLv2 and v3 support from OpenSSL
              (we had already stopped using these in 376.48, so this removes unused code)